-We may share your personal data with affiliated companies within the William Demant Group in order to deliver, enhance and develop our products and services.
-Please refer to the organisational chart in our latest annual report to see which companies are part of the William Demant Group.
+We may share your personal data with affiliated companies within Demant in order to deliver, enhance and develop our products and services.
+Please refer to the organisational chart in our latest annual report to see which companies are part of Demant.
 You can find our latest annual report at www.demant.com.

 We may share your personal data with our service providers for tasks such as:

 - assisting us with administering or troubleshooting our website;

 - assisting us with the supply or design of our products or with our business administration;